Image for Dill-ight in Homegrown Herbs

 Preserving

-- Hang dry: Lavender, marjoram, mint, oregano, rosemary and sage are great for hang drying.
+• Hang dry: Lavender, marjoram, mint, oregano, rosemary, and sage are great for hang drying.
 Bundle each herb in bunches of 10 to 12 stems, tied with rubber bands, and hang upside down in an airy, cool room out of direct sunlight.
 The bundles will dry in one to two weeks, depending on the weather.
 (Humid weather slows the drying process.)
-Once dry, strip the leaves off the stems, place in a jar and store in a dry, dark place.
-Use within three months for best flavor.
+Once dry, strip the leaves from the stems, place them in a jar, and store them in a dry, dark place.
+Use within three months for the best flavor.